ray-project/ray/doc/source/rllib/rllib-offline.rst

     :align: left

 It should take you around ``98`` seconds (``456`` iterations) to achieve the same episode return mean as the PPO agent.
-While this may not seem impressive compared to the PPO training time, it is important to note that ``CartPole-v1`` is a very simple environment to learn.
-In more complex environments, which require more sophisticated agents and significantly longer training times, pretraining via behavior cloning can be highly beneficial.
+While this may not seem impressive compared to the PPO training time, it's important to note that ``CartPole-v1`` is a very simple environment to learn.
+In more complex environments, which require more sophisticated agents and significantly longer training times, pre-training through behavior cloning can be highly beneficial.
 Combining behavior cloning with subsequent fine-tuning using a reinforcement learning algorithm can substantially reduce training time, resource consumption, and associated costs.

-Using external expert experiences
+Using External Expert Experiences
 ---------------------------------
 Your expert data is often already available, either recorded from an operational system or directly provided by human experts.
 Typically, this data is stored in a tabular (columnar) format.
-RLlib's new Offline RL API simplifies the use of such data by allowing direct ingestion via a specified schema that organizes the expert data.
-The API's default schema for reading data is provided in :py:data:`~ray.rllib.offline.offline_prelearner.SCHEMA`.
+RLlib's new Offline RL API simplifies the use of such data by allowing direct ingestion through a specified schema that organizes the expert data.
+The API default schema for reading data is provided in :py:data:`~ray.rllib.offline.offline_prelearner.SCHEMA`.

 Lets consider a simple example in which your expert data is stored with the schema: ``(o_t, a_t, r_t, o_tp1, d_t, i_t, logprobs_t)``.
 In this case